 Her precious friend did the service and he did exactly as she asked.
 Make it a celebration of life and not a free for all cry session….oh, and be sure you talk about the plan of salvation.
 Her constant prayer was that everyone come to know her friend, Jesus.
 She was pretty special like that.

 Everything I did for her…..I did it with joy in my heart and love.
 Whether it was hauling her somewhere, filing her toenails, cleaning up, sitting with her…so many sleepless nights.
-It was absolutely and honor and a joy to be in her presence.
-It was always and will always be my pleasure….there was never an I’m too tired, I’d rather not, can someone else do it, it can wait…” I just did it because she needed it.
+It was absolutely an honor and a joy to be in her presence.
+It was always and will always be my pleasure.
+There was never an I’m too tired, I’d rather not, can someone else do it, it can wait.”
+I just did it because she needed it.

 Never will I have another relationship like I had with her.
 I have close friendships and I treasure them…..but she was my everyday.
 There will never be another Ms. Jo, Josephine, Faithie, my Lady.
 There is a giant hole in my heart……..one that will never be filled.
 Jesus did well when He allowed our paths to cross.
 He knew I needed her and He knew she needed me.